TITLE 77: PUBLIC HEALTH

 the failure is alleged to have caused a noticeable negative impact on a resident's health, behavior or activities for more than 24 hours.

-Nurse − a registered nurse or a licensed practical nurse as defined in the Nurse Practice Act.
+Nurse − a registered professional nurse or a licensed practical nurse as defined in the Nurse Practice Act.
 (Section 1-118 of the Act)

 Nursing Care − a complex of activities that carries out the diagnostic, therapeutic, and rehabilitative plan as prescribed by the physician; care for the resident's environment; observing symptoms and reactions and taking necessary measures to carry out nursing procedures involving understanding of cause and effect to safeguard life and health.